Frank Cotroni: Later years and death

-In 1996, Frank Cotroni was charged with conspiring to import 180 kilograms of cocaine into Canada; he was released from prison in 2002 after serving four years of a seven-year sentence.
+In 1996, Frank Cotroni and his son were charged with conspiring to import 180 kilograms of cocaine into Canada from Colombia, and on 4 April 1997, was sentenced to seven years in prison.
+He was released from prison in 2002 after serving four years of the sentence.
 On 23 August 1998, Cotroni's son Paolo was shot and killed in the driveway of his home in Repentigny by two hitmen, Gérald Gallant and Gérard Hubert.
 Police initially investigated a theory that Paolo Cotroni was killed over a $250,000 debt he owed to an Asian organized crime syndicate, but the Rock Machine motorcycle gang later became the prime suspects in the murder.
 Paolo had been dealing with the Hells Angels, rivals of the Rock Machine, and was a friend of Hells Angels biker Scott Steinert.
 Prior to his death, he had been warned by Rock Machine member Johnny Plescio to cease his affiliation with the Angels.
 On 26 March 2009, Gallant testified that he and Hubert had killed Paolo in a $20,000 murder contract given by Frédéric Faucher and Marcel "Le Maire" Demers, the leaders of the Rock Machine's Quebec City chapter.
 On 30 June 2002, Frank Cotroni was arrested for violating his parole conditions by meeting men with criminal records in an Italian restaurant, but was released in August 2002.